Shipping and Returns

 When you select your preferred curtain header, the site will guide you through how to measure correctly for your perfect made to measure curtains.

-Our curtains are hand-made carefully to your exact requirements.
-They are individual cut, and widths of fabric are joined on a sewing machine, side seams are hand-stitched, as are hems with mitred and weighted corners.
-They are not readymade curtains, which are often made by machine.
-Our curtains are created by one of our curtain makers, to your requirements and are a hand-crafted, individual product.
+Our curtains are made carefully to your exact requirements.
+They are individual cut with mitred hems and weighted corners.
+They are not readymade curtains; our curtains are created by one of our curtain makers, to your requirements and are an individual product.

 Readymade curtains are mass made, cut in bulk layers and put together by machine.
 Including headers, seams and hems.